techgirlgeek/local_dev/README.md

 ### Sandbox Installs

-If you installed one of the sandboxex (sandbox8.dev or sandbox7.dev):
+If you installed one of the sandboxes (sandbox8.dev or sandbox7.dev):

   1. If you can't get to the site in your browser, ssh into the box and run: sudo apachectl graceful
   2. To access the site: